Infant83/VASPBERRY/README.md

 # VASPBERRY
 Berry curvature and Chern number calculations with the output (WAVECAR) of VASP code.
+VASPBERRY is written for the post-processing pur pose of the VASP outputs, i.e., WAVECAR the Bloch wavefunction infor mation.
+VASPBERRY can compute Berr y cur vature and Cher n number via Fukui's method [S ee J. Phys.
+S oc.
+Jap.
+74, 1674 (2005)].
+In addition Circular dichroism also can be evaluated.
+Since it directly reads the wavefunction coefficients, one can also obtain real space wavefunction character psi_nk(r) by simple command.

 # Compile
 * Serial version :